Frank J. Mrvan

 Frank John Mrvan (/mərˈvæn/ mər-VAN; born April 16, 1969) is an American politician who has served as the U.S. representative for since 2021.
 From 2005 until 2021, he served as the township trustee for North Township, Indiana.
 Mrvan is a member of the Democratic Party.

 Early life and career

-Mrvan, who is of Polish heritage, was born and raised in Hammond, Indiana.
+Mrvan, who is of Czechoslovak and Polish heritage, was born and raised in Hammond, Indiana.
 After graduating from Oliver P. Morton High School, he earned a bachelor's degree in journalism from Ball State University.

 Mrvan worked as a licensed mortgage broker and pharmaceutical sales representative.
 In November 2005, he was appointed as the township trustee for North Township, Indiana, when his predecessor resigned.